 - Positive family communication – For parents, it's important to seek social support and connect with other parents in similar situations.
 Parents can also continually recognize and validate a child's feelings, no matter where they're at in the disease process.

 - Find a peer support group for your child – Support groups and condition-specific camps can help your child feel less isolated and give them a chance to connect with other kids who experience similar feelings.
+Search for a support group near you.

 If your child is having difficulty coping with symptoms associated with IBD, talk to your child's doctor about ways to intervene.
 When given the tools they need to help cope with a chronic diagnosis, children can feel more in control to manage their physical and emotional symptoms.